-Julia Cramer is a physicist and science communication researcher, interested in the boundary between fundamental science and society.
+Julia Cramer is a quantum physicist and science communication researcher, interested in the boundary between fundamental science and society.
 She is fascinated about communicating science to the (non-obvious) publics.
+Her research focus is on Quantum and Society.

 Julia Cramer is an assistant professor at Science Communication and Society, IBL, and the Leiden Institute of Physics, LION.
-At SCS, Julia's research is focused on diversity in STEM: ‘how can we close the gap between children from lower and higher social-economic statuses?’
-At the LION she focusses on the impact of quantum science and technology on society.
+Julia's research is focused on the impact of quantum science and technology on society from a science communication perspective.

 - Instituut Biologie Leiden